bioinfo-core-BGU/neatseq-flow/docs/source/Installation_guide_CL.rst

 #.
 Install `Miniconda`_ (for python version 2.7).

-   job_limit..
+..
 Important::    **If you do not have git installed**, please install it with the following command:

        .. code-block:: bash